trisulnsm/dinodoc/trisuldocs/docs/ug/flow/index.md

 A _flow_ is piece of information that represents a record of data transfer between two IP addresses.
-This is a crucial entity in both traffic and security monitoring.
+This is a crucial entity in both traffic and security monitoring. *Flow Analysis* is a network monitoring technique that examines the flow of traffic between devices, networks, or applications.
+It involves collecting and analyzing metadata about network flows, such as:

+1. Source and destination IP addresses

+2. Ports and protocols

+3. Packet sizes and counts

+4. Timestamps and durations

+5. Byte and bit counts

 Trisul stores all _flows_ in highly efficient, compressed format optimized for fast queries over large datasets.
 This section describes the tools available to work with flows.

 import DocCardList from '@theme/DocCardList';

 <DocCardList />

 ##### Howto: with flows